Print Friendly, PDF & Email

 Fiscally Sponsored Projects

-Star Legacy Foundation provides sponsorship, development and management assistance to selected projects whose goals directly align with Star Legacy Foundation’s own mission.
-Here’s a list of projects that are currently enrolled in Star Legacy Foundation’s fiscal sponsorship program.
+Star Legacy Foundation is proud to provide sponsorship, development and management assistance to selected projects whose goals directly align with Star Legacy Foundation’s own mission.

 Governed by the fiscal sponsorship grant agreement, Star Legacy Foundation uses the restricted fund to disburse grants to the project.
 The project provides regular reports to document its activities and expenditures.
 To defray the expenses associated with administering fiscal sponsorship, the Foundation charges a 10% on all fiscal sponsorship donations received.
 Because of the significantly increased complexities of administering grants and contracts, the Foundation charges a 15% fee on grants.